 Explanation: Here, the function can access variables defined inside it ($localVar), but not outside.
 Conversely, variables defined outside a function ($globalVar) are accessible outside, but variables defined inside ($localVar) are not.

-PHP displays error messages by default, but they are short and do not explain the whole situation.
-Special functions in PHP can be used to enhance the error messages for developers and users to better understand the situation.
-These functions are called error-handling functions.
-Let us see this.
+PHP displays error messages by default; however, they are short and do not explain the whole situation.
+Therefore, special functions in PHP can be used to enhance the error messages for developers and users to better understand the situation.
+Next, let us see these functions in action.

 We will write a code that divides an integer by zero.